evindunn/jinplate/README.md

 jinplate --help
 Usage: jinplate [OPTIONS] TEMPLATE_FILE DATASOURCES...

-  A command line renderer for jinja templates
+  A command line renderer for jinja2 templates.
+If ansible is available, jinplate uses its template engine.
+If not, uses plain jinja2.

   TEMPLATE_FILE is the path to a jinja template file to render

-  DATASOURCES is a list of URIs to data sources supported by jinplate which contain the template variables.
-Data sources are parsed and merged into a single dict in the order in which they are specified.
+  DATASOURCES is a list of URIs to data sources supported by jinplate which contain the template variables

+  -e allows specifying individual vars in the format key=value.
+Example: -e test1=1 -e test2=2

   --jinja-ext allows specifying a comma-separated list of import paths containing jinja extensions.
 Example: --jinja-ext jinja2.ext.i18n

 Options:
-  --jinja-ext TEXT
-  --help            Show this message and exit.
+  --jinja-ext TEXT  A comma-separated list of jinja extensions to load -e TEXT           Individual template vars in the format key=value --help            Show this message and exit.
 ```